-Potential treatment for a specific kind of pancreatic cancerSeptember 16th, 2013 in Cancer /
+Potential treatment for a specific kind of pancreatic cancerSeptember 16, 2013 in Medicine & Health / Cancer

 Australian researchers have identified a potentially treatable subtype of pancreatic cancer, which accounts for about 2% of new cases.
 This subtype expresses high levels of the HER2 gene.
 HER2-amplified breast and gastric cancers are currently treated with Herceptin.